 Automating Customer Onboarding: 5 Ways that AI Assistants Help

-Customer onboarding is one of the first journeys a customer may take post-sale with a business.
+Onboarding a new customer is one of the first journeys post-sale with a business.
 For some industries, it can be a lengthy and tedious process that is riddled with many manual and labor-intensive steps, and, for many, it hasn’t been the focus of their digital transformation efforts.
 Until recently!

-As the COVID-19 crisis hit, many businesses realized that their customer onboarding needed to shift more fully to a digital experience as quarantine orders closed offices and forced businesses to operate almost completely via virtual channels.
-Thanks to the adoption of conversational AI, onboarding journeys can now be more automated, delivering a smoother experience for customers and faster time-to-revenue for the business.
-For industries like insurance, banking, and finance, providing an automated digital onboarding experience for customers has become a critical tool in generating revenue faster and at a lower cost to serve.
+When the COVID-19 situation hit, many companies realized that their client onboarding processes needed to be more digital, as quarantine orders required companies to function nearly exclusively through virtual channels.
+The introduction of conversational AI has made it possible to automate onboarding processes more thoroughly, improving customer experiences and accelerating time-to-revenue for businesses.
+For industries like insurance, banking, and finance, providing an automated and intelligent digital onboarding experience for customers has become a critical tool in generating revenue faster and at a lower cost to serve.

-As Celent states in their blog “Digital Onboarding:: No Longer a Question of When but How Soon” the benefits to banks and financial institutions are hard to ignore.
+As Celent states in their blog “Digital Onboarding: No Longer a Question of When but How Soon” the benefits of an automated customer onboarding process to banks and financial institutions are hard to ignore.

 The key to achieving these results through digital customer onboarding and automation is now enabled by conversational chatbots.